CoachKosik/Conduct-a-security-audit/README.md

 ### Skills Learned

-Here are the skills demonstrated in the prompt, along with explanations:

 **Technical Skills:**

 * **Security Assessment:** Evaluating the security posture of an organization, identifying vulnerabilities, and recommending improvements.